segmentio/segment-docs/src/connections/destinations/catalog/userlist/index.md

 	  projectName: 'Party Planning'
 	});

-Track calls will be sent to Userlist.io as a new event.
+Track calls will be sent to Userlist as a new event.
 You may send additional properties to describe the event in more detail.
-Both the event name and additional properties will be stored with the event and normalized to snake case (`project_created` and `project_name`) automatically within Userlist.io.
+Both the event name and additional properties will be stored with the event and normalized to snake case (`project_created` and `project_name`) automatically within Userlist.